anujverma1103/Weather-Application/README.md

 ## 🙏 Credits

 This project was developed by [Anuj Verma](https://github.com/anujverma1103 "GitHub Profile").
-If you have any questions or suggestions, feel free to [contact me]([https://linkedIn.com/anujverma1103](https://www.linkedin.com/in/anujverma1103/) "LinkedIn Profile").
+If you have any questions or suggestions, feel free to [contact me]([https://linkedIn.com/in/anujverma1103/]("LinkedIn Profile").

 OpenWeatherMap API: For providing free and reliable weather data.